thehammeranderson/webcrawler/README.md

   * This tests that the application can handle a website that has only external links
 * testRecursion
   * This tests a multiple page/level website with a mix of images and internal/external links

+Integration tests are in src/test/java in the WebcrawlerIntegrationTest class.
+These tests are designed to run successfully only when network connectivity is available and use live website calls.
+* testKnowledgeFactor()
+  * This test makes a call to knowledgefactor.com, which is a small form factor website

 ## Deployment